DrThomasAger/smile/README.md

 A **"section"** is defined in ***(: Smile*** as a meaningfully different part of the prompt from another part of the prompt.

 Let's imagine a raw text data input, like a **wikipedia HTML page**.
 It's full of metadata and information.
+This is **data**.

+### Separating Prompt Instructions & Data

-In-order to tell the model how to use the data, we provide **short instruction text** informing the model how to use the wikipedia page, for example, `summarize key points detailed`.
+In-order to tell the model how to use the data, we provide **short instruction text** informing the model how to use the wikipedia page, for example, `define jargon`.

-Without telling the model that we're providing them an input document, and giving a clear section for that document, it may not be able to clearly **pay attention** to the important parts of the prompt - the short instruction text.

-Instructions in a prompt are for telling the model what to **do with the data**, like `extract the key points`, data in the prompt is for **maximizing relevant context for the model**, like a transcript of a meeting.
-Without the meeting, the model cannot learn in context how to use the prompt instruction.
+Instructions in a prompt are for telling the model what to **do with the data**, like `find all mentions of the key phrase`, data in the prompt is for **maximizing relevant context for the model**, like a transcript of a meeting.

+### When Do I Use a Section?

 In-order to clearly separate for the model what is instructions and what is data, we can use sections.